How Doctors Can Stop Stigmatizing — And Start Helping — Kids With Obesity

 Even if a preschooler demands juice every day, she says, a parent can find positive ways to rewire the habit and avoid tantrums.
 "You have more control than you think," she adds.

-Compared to the occasional primary care visits that many families are used to, the IDEAL clinic's interdisciplinary model can feel intense.
+Compared with the occasional primary care visits that many families are used to, the IDEAL clinic's interdisciplinary model can feel intense.
 Some families aren't ready for biweekly visits to the clinic or an overhaul of an entire household's eating habits.

 "We do live in a culture where we're snacking all the time," Vaidya says.
 "By the time they're 3, they're eating french fries."